p0n1/epub_to_audiobook/README.md

 - `--language`: (Optional) Language for the Text-to-Speech service.
 Default is `en-US`.
 - `--log`: (Optional) Specifies the logging level.
 Default is `INFO`.
 Options include `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
 - `--preview`: (Optional) Enable preview mode.
 In this mode, the script won't convert the text to speech but will instead display the chapter index and titles.
+- `--newline_mode`: (Optional) Defines how new paragraphs are detected: `single` or `double`.
+Default is `double`, suitable for most ebooks.
+The 'single' mode detects paragraphs by one newline character and 'double' by two consecutive newlines.
 - `--break_duration`: (Optional) Determines the break duration in milliseconds between different paragraphs or sections.
 Default is `1250`.
 Valid values range from 0 to 5000 milliseconds.
 - `--chapter_start`: (Optional) Designates the starting chapter index.
 Default is `1`.
 - `--chapter_end`: (Optional) Specifies the ending chapter index.
 Default is `-1`, meaning it will process up to the last chapter.